 Sophomore Steven Cook said he was enjoying the start of the weekend when things took an unexpected turn, resulting in a bloody trip to the hospital and nine stitches.

-The two suspects were described by witnesses as African-American men, approximately 19-22 years old.
-One had long dreadlocks and the other suspect had a buzz cut.
+The two suspects were described by witnesses as African-American males, approximately 19-22 years old, one with long dreadlocks and the other suspect with a buzz cut.

 The suspects were driving a four-door, dark sedan when they fled the scene.

 The suspects are still at large.

 Cook said his weekend kicked off with a party at his University Park apartment.
 When the sophomore noticed a security guard parked outside his apartment, he went to check it out.

 Once Cook approached the striker, he noticed a distressed female student was also present and offered his assistance.

 “I told him I got her and I’ll get her back safety,” Cook said.